Right Now (Leon Jackson album): Background and release

+The first single, "Don't Call This Love", was released on 12 October 2008.
+Jackson made a guest appearance on the fifth series of The X Factor the night before, to perform the single.
+"Don't Call This Love" peaked at No. 3 in the United Kingdom and No. 8 in Ireland.
 The album was recorded from 2007 to 2008 under the direction of Simon Cowell, head of the Syco/Sony BMG record label, and under the production of producer Steve Mac.
 In an episode of the Bebo series from Jackson Leon's Life, one episode shows Jackson recording the track "All in Good Time" and how the original high note towards the end of the song was changed to a lower key note because Jackson could not reach the high note well enough on the original version of the song.
 The album was completed in 2008 and released on 20 October 2008.
 The single was available to download from midnight after the result of the show on 15 December 2007, and a CD was released on 19 December 2007.

-This is unusual as most new singles are released on a Monday to gain maximum sales for the UK Singles Chart the following Sunday.
-Exceptions included the previous two X Factor winners whose singles released in this fashion, in order for them to compete to be the Christmas number-one single, which they all became.
+An unusual decision, as most new singles are released on a Monday to gain maximum sales for the UK Singles Chart the following Sunday, however, there were exemptions such as the previous two X Factor winners whose singles released in this fashion, in order for them to compete to be the Christmas number-one single, which they all became.
 A video for the single was made by each of the final four of the series, Jackson, Rhydian Roberts, Same Difference, and Niki Evans.
 However, only the winner's version of the song and video was released.
 The song was the fourth biggest-selling single in the UK in 2007 and remained number one in 2008.
 However, this version of the song remained in the top 40 for seven weeks, despite being at the top of the chart for three weeks.
 It soon disappeared from the top 100 and was gone by late February.